mas-bandwidth/gafferongames/content/post/integration_basics.md

 Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
 This is a second order integrator and it is also symplectic.
 There is a variant that does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
 This makes collision response and position fix-up easy to implement and saves memory when you have lots of particles.

 Up next are a whole family of integrators called the Runge-Kutta methods.
 In fact, explicit euler is considered part of this family, but it also includes higher order integrators.
 The most classic of these being the Runge Kutta order 4 or simply "**RK4**".
-This family of integrators is named for the two German physicists who discovered it: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).
+This family of integrators is named for the German physicists who discovered it: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).

 These are German names so the 'g' is hard and the 'u' is a short 'oo' sound.
-I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ methods and not a _'runge cutter'_, whatever that is :)
+I am sorry to inform but this means we are talking about the _'roon-geh koo-ta'_ methods and not a _'runge cutter'_, whatever _that_ is :)

-The RK4 is a fourth order integrator, which means that its accumulated error is on the order of the fourth derivative.
+Anyway.
+The RK4 is a fourth order integrator, which means its accumulated error is on the order of the fourth derivative.
 This makes it very accurate.
 Much more accurate than explicit and implicit euler which are only first order.

 But I want to make a very important point here about RK4.
-Although it is more accurate, that's not to say RK4 is "the best" integrator, or even that it is automatically better than implicit euler.
-It's much, much more complicated than that.
-But it is an interesting integrator and it's worth studying.
+Although it's more accurate, that's not to say RK4 is "the best" integrator, or even that it is automatically better than implicit euler.
+It's much more complicated than that.
+But it's an interesting integrator and it's worth studying.

 ## Implementing RK4